 The first fishy viewpoint she handed us was the; “he sounds like Neville” herring which was Harry’s ill-informed interpretation of the tale of poor, overmatched little Peter, standing up to his bad-ass former friend Sirius, and getting himself very messily killed for it.

 This was a very clever insertion on Rowling’s part, made early enough in the story arc that even by OotP many readers still hadn’t twigged to it that they’d been led up the garden path.
 Every indication we have suggests that apart from having been another “little fat boy” Peter has next to nothing in common with Neville Longbottom.
 But the reader gobbles the suggestion up and keeps looking suspiciously at Neville, rather than directing their suspicion at the invitation they have just been given to compare the two.
-The younger reader also tends to overlook the fact that this particular comparison was all in Harry’s head, and it only lasted until Harry actually met Pettigrew.
+The younger readers also tend to overlook the fact that this particular comparison was all in Harry’s head, and it only lasted until Harry actually met Pettigrew.
 Once he did so, he knew better.

 In the first place, one gets the distinct impression that Minerva may, for some reason of her own, have actively disliked Pettigrew.
 “I was often rather sharp with him.”
 She confesses, after informing us that he wasn’t in Black & Potter’s league.
 Sharp with him about what?
 For tagging along after his own friends?
 Excuse me?
 We seem to be missing a large piece of context here.
 Is this likely to be significant?
 Will there be a test?